 *Pictured below is the front and back of my oldest son's earthquake kit for TK when he was 4.

 Though I've made these a few times, I've never really found a good comprehensive list of kid-friendly foods to include that will last an entire year.
 So, I thought I would write a blog post that might save some parents (who haven't made them before or have struggled in the past) a little bit of time and emotion, especially if you are buying from Instacart or Amazon, and you can't check the expiration dates yourself.
 (You may notice Amazon has good deals on some of these items in bulk.
 This may inspire you to make an emergency kit for home as well if you haven't already.)

 I am an Amazon Affiliate and may earn from Amazon links included in this article.
 I cannot guarantee expiration dates on any products purchased from Amazon.
 Also, this article is not intended as medical or nutritional advice.

 Pictured below are the items I used in the kids' 2021 bags.
-I updated this article to include some new things I found in 2022.
+I updated this article to include some new things I found in 2022 and 2023.

 What I used:

 Vienna Sausages (My kids had never tried these before this year, but I insisted there be some meat in the bag so they tried it and were OK with it.)